TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 ## Metadata in input

 In the input data, all lines which start with `###C:` are treated as metadata and will be passed through the pipeline unmodified, and attached in the conllu output to the following sentence.
-This is an easy way to pass metadata through the pipeline.
+This is an easy way to pass metadata through the pipeline, also through tokenizer and sentence splitting.
 Note that since the conllu format attaches metadata to sentences, the last line of a file cannot be the `###C:` comment.
 It is fine to have several comment lines one after another.

 ## Pipelines